SBNSoftware/SBNSoftware.github.io/sbn/codingconv/CodingConventionsList.md

   from the largest to the smallest to avoid waste of memory from data alignment.

 [`[CF.153]`](#CF153) <span id="CF153"> **[++]**
-  Initialize configuration data members in the constructor initializer list (and mark them `const` if feasible).
+  Initialize data members holding configuration information (e.g. a threshold for an algorithm) in the constructor initializer list (and mark them `const` if feasible).

 [`[CF.154]`](#CF154) <span id="CF154"> **[+++]**